Responding to queries

 There are three scenarios for synchronous responses.

-This is the best case scenario: Redox successfully processes and delivers your query to the intended endpoint, and the endpoint successfully accepts the request and returns results.
+Best case scenario: Redox successfully processes and delivers your query to the intended endpoint, and the endpoint successfully accepts the request and returns results.

 Occasionally, Redox successfully processes and delivers your request, but an error occurs within your connection's EHR system, so it fails to accept the query.